Use of Transmission and Reflection Complex Time Delays to Reveal Scattering Matrix Poles and Zeros: Example of the Ring

 \end{widetext} The reflection time difference is determined solely by the position of the reflection zeros, and has no contribution from the poles.

 Our approach to defining and utilizing multiple types of complex time delay overcomes a number of issues with prior treatments.
 First, we treat poles and zeros on an equal footing, as both contribute significantly to the complex time delay.
 Secondly, the imaginary part of the time delay provides redundant, but nevertheless useful, information about the pole/zero locations.
 The imaginary part has one advantage over the real part in terms of fitting to find pole and zero locations: the imaginary part changes sign at each singularity, leading to smaller tails at the locations of nearby singularities.
 This is particularly useful for systems with a dense set of modes.
 In all examples below, we fit \underline{both} quantities simultaneously using a single set of fitting parameters.
 Finally, our approach directly includes the effect of \textit{uniform} loss, frequently ignored in most prior treatments of time delay.
-Note that we have previously examined the effects of varying \textit{lumped} loss on the complex Wigner time delay,\cite{Chen2021gen} and observed the resulting independent motion of the poles and zeros in the complex plane (i.e. violating the condition that $z_n = \mathcal{E}_n^*$, for example).\cite{Li2017,Fyodorov2017,Fyo2019,OsmanFyo20}\\
+Note that we have previously examined the effects of varying \textit{lumped} loss on the complex Wigner time delay \cite{Chen2021gen}, and observed the resulting independent motion of the poles and zeros in the complex plane (i.e. violating the condition that $z_n = \mathcal{E}_n^*$, for example) \cite{Li2017,Fyodorov2017,Fyo2019,OsmanFyo20}.\\

 We note in passing that the use of complex time delay will enhance the study of scattering phenomena governed by pole/zero distributions.
-We have demonstrated this in the context of CPA,\cite{Chen2021gen,Frazier20} and the generation of ``cold spots", in complex scattering systems.\cite{Frazier20} Further opportunities await for the generalized Wigner-Smith operator,\cite{Horodynski20} and for the generation of ``slow light."\\
+We have demonstrated this in the context of CPA \cite{Chen2021gen,Frazier20}, and the generation of ``cold spots", in complex scattering systems \cite{Frazier20}.
+Further opportunities await for the generalized Wigner-Smith operator \cite{Horodynski20}, and for the generation of ``slow light."\\

 Finally, we note that although the Wigner-Smith time delay is purely real for unitary scattering systems, the reflection and transmission time delays are always complex, due to the fact that they are derived from sub-unitary parts of the full $S$-matrix.
 Thus a proper treatment of these delays must take into account their complex nature, even in the flux-conserving limit. \\